Skip to content

 4. Select Settings.

-7. Input a Variable name and its Value, which will be made available to your Worker.
+6. Select a Type, input a Variable name, and input its Value.
+This variable will be made available to your Worker.

 Compare secrets and environment variables